Petrophile pilostyla

 Petrophile pilostyla is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
 It is a shrub with needle-shaped, sharply-pointed leaves and spherical heads of hairy, cream-coloured or pale yellow flowers.

 Description

 Petrophile pilostyla is a shrub that typically grows to a height of 0.4–1.7 m and has prominently ribbed, glabrous branchlets.
 The leaves are needle-shaped, sometimes strongly curved or s-shaped, 40–110 mm long and 1-1.5 mm wide with a sharply-pointed tip.
 The flowers are mostly arranged on the ends of branchlets in sessile, spherical heads 22–35 mm in diameter, with narrow egg-shaped, glabrous involucral bracts at the base.
 The flowers are 9.5–17 mm long, cream-coloured or pale yellow, and hairy.
-Flowering mainly occurs from July to early September and the fruit is a nut, fused with others in a more or less spherical head 10–20 mm long in diameter.
+Flowering mainly occurs from July to early September and the fruit is a nut, fused with others in a more or less spherical head 10–20 mm in diameter.